How to verify a Texas debt collection agency is bonded

 Does a bond mean an agency is good at collecting?

 No. The bond is a legal minimum, not a quality mark.
 It tells you the agency may lawfully collect in Texas.
-Performance is a separate question, which is why our rankings also weigh certifications and complaint outcomes from public CFPB data.
+Performance is a separate question, which is why our rankings also weigh verified certifications and years continuously bonded; a complaint-handling measure built from public CFPB data is in development and is not part of the ranking until it is published on the methodology page.

 How do I check a collection agency outside Texas?